shawngraham/hist1900a-fall2025/content/en/docs/syllabus/first.md

 + [Official Carleton Policies](syllabus-4) : general policies germane to every course
 + [Assessment Pieces](assessment) : what actually gets assessed

-## You Don't Have To Be Techy!

-I don't even know what 'techy' means.
-You just have to be curious.
-If you're curious, you'll be ok.
-The poet Allison Parrish once wrote,

-> [I] think a fundamental problem is that computers (especially tablets/phones) nowadays are designed to “de-skill,” because it’s much more difficult to monetize users who, like, actually know how their computers work and have the expectation that they should be able to independently control a computer’s function. the culture surrounding computation compounds the problem—I have students who don’t believe they CAN learn how computers work, because they’re not ‘that kind of person.’ (via aparrish@friend.camp 21 December 2024).

-Just breathe, take it one step at a time, and you'll be **amazed** at what you can do.

 ## Contacting Dr. Graham